-Lexi is the curator of Civil Renaissance, a newsletter and intellectual community.
-She is an award-winning writer and journalist currently writing on a book on civility and civic revival for St. Martin’s Press, one of the top five largest publishing houses in the world.
+Alexandra “Lexi” Hudson is the curator of Civic Renaissance, a newsletter and intellectual community.
+She is an award-winning writer and journalist currently writing on a book on civility and civic revival for St. Martin’s Press, one of the five largest publishing houses in the world.

-How did you become interested in that area?
+How did you become interested in this area?

 I grew up in a home that nourished curiosity and learning.
 My father would read to me at night about Plato’s Theory of the Forms.
 My mother had my younger brothers and I learning Greek and Latin at an early age through flash cards and other curricula.
 I couldn’t help but love classical history and philosophy!
 My mother and father always encouraged us to probe deeper into questions related to the human condition.
 Who are we?
 Why are we here?
 What is the best way to live?
 It’s now my pleasure and passion to bring other people into conversations like that, ones that provoke us reflect on ourselves and our place in the cosmos.
 I love these themes, and to introduce them to thinkers and books that can help them think more intensely about them.